rSignal86/ViewSort/README.md

 ## ViewSort is a simple yet intelligent web tool built to help amateur radio operators efficiently sort their QSL cards before mailing them.
 It validates, organizes, and flags callsigns according to common QSL bureau rules.
 If you don't know how to sort QSL cards, ViewSort will do it for you.
 All you have to do is write the callsign into the program and note the number it gives you back on the card.
-When you are done, click "Submit" and follow the numbers from top to bottom.
-The program will also tell you which cards need more attention.
+When you're done, click "Submit" and follow the numbers from top to bottom.
+The program will also tell you which cards require more attention.

-> 🎉 **New in Version GHv2.0:** Now you can also generate a **PDF** with the sorted results – perfect for printing or archiving.
+> 🎉 **New in Version GHv2.0:** You can now generate a **PDF** with the sorted results – perfect for printing or archiving.

 The program works best in **Microsoft Edge**, especially for the help voice feature.
 But it works in **all modern browsers** for the sorting part.
 No installation required.
 Simply clone or download the repository and open the `ViewSort.html` file in your browser.

-Created with the help of **AI** and **LB6QJ**, working together to help the amateur radio community with ❤️.
+Created with the help of **AI** and **LB6QJ**, working together to support the amateur radio community with ❤️.

 ---